Whip Media Group, parent to TV show tracking app TV Time, raises $50M – TechCrunch

 The company rebranded as Whip Media Group to reflect that it’s now home to a handful of businesses, including the TV Time app, as well as TheTVDB, an entertainment database for TV and movies and, more recently, the content value management platform, Mediamorph.

-Though consumers only interact with the TV Time app, those engagements help to fuel Whip Media Group’s larger business.
+Though consumers only interact with the TV Time app, those engagements help fuel Whip Media Group’s larger business.

 Today, the TV Time app has anywhere between 800,000 and a million active users per day.
-And 50% of users contribute some sort of data — for example, following a show, creating content, liking another user’s post, reviewing an episode, commenting, and so on.
-To date, TV Time has tracked over 15 billion episodes.
+And 50% of users contribute some sort of data — for example, following a show, creating content, liking another user’s post, reviewing an episode, commenting and so on.
+To date, TV Time has tracked more than 15 billion episodes.

-Initially, TV Time was using this data was being used to develop a new type of ratings system for the cord-cutting era.
+Initially, TV Time was using this data to develop a new type of ratings system for the cord-cutting era.
 But TV Time learned that a show’s ratings don’t matter to video-on-demand services that don’t sell advertising.
 Instead, what TV Time could provide was emotional data on how users responded to shows.

-“By collecting [this data] we can build these models to not only say what people are watching, but also start to predict what they’re going to watch next,” said Whip Media Group CEO Richard Rosenblatt.
+“By collecting [this data] we can build these models to not only say what people are watching, but also start to predict what they’re going to watch next,” says Whip Media Group CEO Richard Rosenblatt.

 In addition, the engagement data can help streamers find out things they never could before — like which moment in an episode had huge spikes of user interest, i.e. “the most memed moment.”
-This data can help them to better market the show as well help them think about the show’s direction for future seasons.
+This data can help them to better market the show as well as help them think about the show’s direction for future seasons.

 Now, with the acquisition of Mediamorph, Whip Media Group can also help to value content.
 This allows buyers and sellers to make determinations about where to sell shows and for how much.